This post was originally written on April 7, 2016, and we have just updated it with the latest information.

-- in the rectangular format of 828 x 315 px for desktops;
+- in the rectangular format of 820 pixels wide by 312 pixels tall for desktop;

-- and the ever-so-slightly more squarish format of 640 x 360 px for mobile.
+- and the ever-so-slightly more squarish format of 640 pixels wide by 360 pixels tall for mobile.

-Pro Tip: If you found an image that you love and the dimensions are a bit off, you can still use it!
-You’ll want to choose that photo (or upload it), and then you’ll be allowed to ‘reposition’ it.
+Pro Tip: If you found an image or video that you love and the dimensions are a bit off, you can still use it!
+You’ll want to choose that image or video (or upload it), and then you’ll be allowed to ‘reposition’ it.
 With the reposition feature, Facebook is essentially allowing you to crop your cover photo in a way that you think best fits in the space.

 Desktop vs. Mobile

-It’s great always to be mindful that cover photos on computers and cover photos on mobile look different.
+It’s great always to be mindful that Facebook Page cover photos on desktops and cover photos on mobile look different.

-For example, here’s how a cover photo looks on a laptop computer:
+For example, here’s how a cover photo looks on a desktop:

 And here’s how it looks in the Facebook mobile app:

-They look similar, but there some important differences:
+They look similar, but there is a slight difference:

 Desktop sizing guide

-If you’re using text on your cover photo, like a phone number, you’ll want to pop over to the Facebook mobile app to take a peek just to make sure there’s nothing wonky going on.
-For example, the last character or two of a URL being trimmed off the right-hand side or important details that might now be lost under the repositioned profile picture.
+If you’re using text on your cover photo, like a call-to-action (CTA), you’ll want to pop over to the Facebook mobile app to take a peek just to make sure there’s nothing wonky going on.
+For example, if your cover photo is not tall enough, the sides of your photo (or a few characters of your CTA) might be cropped away on the mobile app.

 If you have some design skills, creating your own cover photo from the ground up using software like Photoshop is an excellent way to go.
 Going this route allows you to create a pixel-perfect representation of how you want to portray yourself or your business.

-To help you to jump straight into designing, we’ve created a Facebook cover photo template (851 x 315px).
+To help you to jump straight into designing, we’ve created a Facebook cover photo template (820 x 462px).